SwedbankPay/developer.swedbankpay.com/checkout/v3/MAC/seamless-view.md

 example with shipping address is for all goods (physical and digital), the one without shipping address is for digital products only.

 {:.text-center}
-![screenshot of the authenticated implementation seamless view payment menu mixed][seamless-payment-menu-mixed]
+![screenshot of the authenticated implementation seamless view payment menu mixed][seamless-payment-menu-mixed]<br/>
 {:.text-center}
-![screenshot of the authenticated implementation seamless view payment menu digital][seamless-payment-menu-digital]
+![screenshot of the authenticated implementation seamless view payment menu digital][seamless-payment-menu-digital]<br/>
 Once the payer has completed the purchase, you can perform a GET towards the `paymentOrders` resource to see the purchase state.